gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 ## Abandoned and removed features

 - I tried a bunch of stuff during development.
 Such as asteroid fields or meteor showers that introduced obstacles that needed to be avoided, and black holes that would magnetically attract the ball.
 But I felt they detracted from the pureness of the concept, so I didn't go any further with them.
 - The positions of stars are randomly generated, but I have implemented a fixed "daily" layout in the game, which is really fun.
 It's a different experience to be able to play the same layout over and over, improving your execution of the same moves and eking out higher and higher scores.
-I'll reintroduce that option when Playdate allows score boards that reset daily.
+I'll reintroduce that option when Playdate Catalog allows score boards that reset daily.

 ----